 Transit and Delivery Alignment

-What are the Benefits of Discreet Packaging?
+Benefits of Discreet Packaging

 The benefits of discreet packaging are given below:

-- Regulatory alignment supports lawful shipment of sensitive goods, for example, medical devices and wellness products, by separating accurate internal documentation from non-descriptive external packaging.
+- Regulatory alignment supports the lawful shipment of sensitive goods, for example, medical devices and wellness products, by separating accurate internal documentation from non-descriptive external packaging.

-What are the Common Items Shipped with Discreet Packaging?
+Common Items Shipped with Discreet Packaging

 - Medical supplies, for example, glucose monitors, incontinence products, and home diagnostic kits, are packed in plain white cartons with internal-only documentation.